-There is but one eternal, all-powerful, all-knowing and everywhere-present Triune God—Father, Son and Holy Spirit— who is the creator and sustainer of all things (Deuteronomy 6:4-5; 1 Timothy 2:5).
+There is only one eternal, all-powerful, all-knowing and everywhere-present Triune God—Father, Son and Holy Spirit— who is the creator and sustainer of all things (Deuteronomy 6:4-5; 1 Timothy 2:5).

-He is God incarnate, yet human.
-He lived a sinless life, died to make atonement for the sins of all mankind, was bodily resurrected and is now mediator at the right hand of the Father.
-He is assuredly coming in power and glory for His believing followers, and is the only Savior of men (John 1:1, 14; Titus 2:11-14).
+Jesus Christ is fully God and fully human.
+He lived a sinless life, died to make atonement for the sins of all mankind, was resurrected and is now mediator at the right hand of the Father.
+He is coming again in power and glory for His believing followers, and is the only Savior of mankind (John 1:1, 14; Titus 2:11-14).

-The Bible is the divinely inspired Word of God and thus authoritative in all matters it addresses (2 Timothy 3:16; 2 Peter 1:20-21).
+The Bible is the inerrant, divinely inspired Word of God and authoritative in all matters it addresses (2 Timothy 3:16; 2 Peter 1:20-21).

 Salvation is the result of genuine repentance of sin and faith in the atoning work of Christ.
-It brings forgiveness to the penitent, makes him a partaker of the divine nature and gives peace with God.
+It brings forgiveness to the repentant, makes him a participant of the divine nature and gives peace with God.
 We call this new birth (Titus 3:5; 1 Peter 1:3-5).

-We believe in the invisible and universal Church as an organism.
+We believe in the invisible and universal Church as the living Body of Christ.
 It is composed of all believers in the Lord Jesus who have been vitally united by faith to Christ, its living Head and sovereign Lord (Matthew 16:18; Hebrews 12:22-24).

-We believe the Christian ordinances are two: baptism and the Lord’s Supper.
+We believe there are two Christian ordinances: baptism and the Lord’s Supper.
 We believe they are outward rites appointed by Christ to be administered in each church, not as a means of salvation, but as a visible sign and seal of its reality (Acts 8:36; 1 Corinthians 11:24-34).